Telex

 White hat hackers often overlap with black hat depending on your perspective.
 The primary difference is that a white hat hacker observes the hacker ethic, a sort of golden rule of computing similar to: Do unto others as you would have them do unto you.
 Like black hats, white hats are often intimately familiar with the internal details of security systems, and can delve into obscure machine code when needed to find a solution to a tricky problem without requiring support from a system manufacturer.

-An example of a hack:
+An example of a hack: Microsoft

 Windows ships with the ability to use cryptographic

-built into the operating system.
-When shipped overseas this feature becomes
+libraries built into the operating system.

-nearly useless as the operating system will refuse to load cryptographic libraries
+operating system will refuse to load cryptographic libraries that

-that haven't been signed by Microsoft, and Microsoft will not sign a library
+haven't been signed by Microsoft, and Microsoft will not sign a library

 unless the US Government authorizes it for export.
-This allows the US Government
+This allows the US

-to maintain some
+Government to maintain some

 perceived